 Classical methodology takes advantage of the developmental stages of children.

 - In the preteen and early teen years (the logic stage), instruction becomes more analytical, as children learn the arts of debate and critique along with a continuation of knowledge learning.
-These students are taught to discern what is true and what is false.
+These students are given the tools to develop sound reasoning through courses in informal and formal logic.

-- In the secondary years (the rhetoric stage), students are trained to write and speak with eloquence and originality, learning to persuade and to apply the knowledge and understanding they have acquired in their earlier years.
+- In the secondary years (the rhetoric stage), students are trained to write and speak with eloquence and originality, learning to persuade and to apply the knowledge and understanding.